Psiphon-Labs/psiphon-tunnel-core/psiphon/upstreamproxy/go-ntlm/README.md

+This is a fork of the package that previously existed at https://github.com/ThomsonReutersEikon/go-ntlm/ntlm.
+It contains several bug fixes, tagged with "[Psiphon]".

+Original github.com/ThomsonReutersEikon/go-ntlm/ntlm README:

 # NTLM Implementation for Go

 This is a native implementation of NTLM for Go that was implemented using the Microsoft MS-NLMP documentation available at http://msdn.microsoft.com/en-us/library/cc236621.aspx.